Emil Bodnăraș: Early life

-On November 7, 1942, he was released from Caransebeș Prison, at the request of the SSI (Romanian Intelligence Service).
-Upon release, "the comrades also gave me a large amount of money, 50,000 lei, which I hid in a box to be sent to my brother with my clothes and things, and personally, I held 10,000 lei.
+On November 7 or 8, 1942, he was released from Caransebeș Prison, with the consent the SSI (Romanian Intelligence Service) Upon release, "the comrades also gave me a large amount of money, 50,000 lei, which I hid in a box to be sent to my brother with my clothes and things, and personally, I held 10,000 lei.
 At that time it was a lot of money".
 He paid 8,000 lei to the security commissioner who issued the documents, to convince him to go over the detail of the Soviet citizenship, which - according to the law - led to the placement in the camp.
-He arrived in Galați, where he was sheltered by his brother, Manole.
-When released, Bodnăraș joined the "national" fraction of Gheorghe Gheorghiu-Dej.
-The rest of the money he used to organize - for two years - a lime, cement, and tile business, based in Galați, which allowed him to trip freely through the country, although he was supervised by the Intelligence Service.
+He arrived in Brăila, where he was sheltered by his brother, Manole.
+The rest of the money he used to organize - for two years - a lime, cement, and tile business, based in Brăila, which allowed him to trip freely through the country, although he was supervised by the Intelligence Service.
 In Bucharest, Bodnăraș used to get information from an agent named Kendler, a timber trader who - at Bodnaraș's order - paid 30,000 lei per month to Colonel Enache Borcescu, member of the General Staff of the Army, for information on Romanian and German troops movements.
 The common place of meetings between Kendler and Borcescu was a Greek Catholic church in Bucharest (according to an interview made by Dennis Deletant with Traian Borcescu, on March 8, 1995).
 He also arrived at Târgu Jiu, where, simulating an "appendicitis cramps" attack, was hospitalized in the same hospital room with a "sick" patient Gheorghiu-Dej.
 There, the maneuvers for the annihilation of the RCP's secretariat led by Ștefan Foriș, were drafted; also, the alliance plans were made to create a national front and the decision on Dej's escape was adopted.